zowe/zowe-cli/docs/How_config_files_are_merged.md

     zowe config init
     zowe config init --user-config

-In each phase of merging occurs, you apply previously identified merging behavior to each phase, as it occurs.
+In each phase of merging, you apply previously identified merging behavior to each phase, as it occurs.

 <br/>